aboutcoders/enum-serializer-bundle/README.md

 ```

 ## ToDo
-* Add support for data types XML and YAML.
+* Add support for the formats XML and YAML
+* Add support for Symfony 2.3